dna2118/Thesis_MPH_1/Analysis-Plan.md

 percentages for categorical variables.
 This study will use multiple ordinary least squares (OLS) regression models to analyze the associations between housing satisfaction and health outcomes.
-Smoking status, gender, age, and race will be included in the model as confounders.
+Smoking status, chronic disease, gender, age, income, education, and race will be included in the model as confounders.
 All statistical analyses will be performed by using R, version 3.6.1.
 A p-value \< 0.05 will be considered significant.